 In addition to serving veterans through the American Legion, Zawacki served as a member and Chair of the Veterans Facility Council at the Menlo Park Veterans Home and as a member of the New Jersey Veterans’ Services Council, which is the governor’s top advisory body for all veterans’ matters.

 Deputy Commissioner Zawacki is a U.S. Navy veteran.
 He served on active duty from July 27, 1965 to July 26, 1967 aboard the Attack Aircraft Carrier Ticonderoga (CVA-14).
 He performed administrative duties in the engineering department and was selected to promotion to YN3 (E-4).
 He participated in two Western Pacific deployments for Vietnam combat operations.
-Deputy Commissioner Zawacki received the National Defense Service Medal, the Vietnam Service Medal with two bronze stars and the Republic of Vietnam Campaign Medal with Device.
+Deputy Commissioner Zawacki received the National Defense Service Medal, the Vietnam Service Medal with two service stars and the Republic of Vietnam Campaign Medal with Device.
 He is also a recipient of the New Jersey Meritorious Service Medal.

 Deputy Commissioner Zawacki attended public schools in Edison, New Jersey and was part of the first graduating class of John P. Stevens High School in 1965.
 He attended U.S. Navy Administrative School, Middlesex County College and numerous financial and management seminars.
 He resides in Woodbridge with his wife, Joanna.
 He has two children and one grandchild.